Vietnamese people in the United Kingdom: Social issues

-Human trafficking and Modern slavery
+Human trafficking and modern slavery

 39 Vietnamese migrants were found dead in a lorry trailer on 23 October 2019.
 The victims consists of mostly teenagers, who travelled in a refrigerator unit, but the refrigeration was not turned on and temperatures rose to 38.5C during the journey.
 This has sparked huge controversy and uproar.
 In the first quarter of 2024, Vietnamese became the most common nationality of migrants crossing the English channel by boat, rising rapidly from 505 Vietnamese migrants in 2022 to 1,323 in 2023, to the first quarter of 2024 alone recording 1,060.
+They were the fourth largest nationality group of migrants crossing the Channel overall in 2024.
 Some would have paid upwards of £20,000 to trafficking gangs, using borrowed money at interest rates of 1,000 per cent.
 A 2023 investigation found that the majority of people being smuggled were from the province of Nghe An.
 In response, in 2024 the Home Office launched a targeted social networking campaign to deter Vietnamese nationals from illegally migrating to the UK.
+The number of Vietnamese nationals crossing the Channel in small boats halved between the first half of 2024 and the first half of 2025.
+In October 2025, the governments of the UK and Vietnam reached an agreement to reduce illegal migration and speed up and streamline the process of removal and return of migrants lacking the right to be in the UK to Vietnam.